PDAL/PDAL/doc/tutorial/overview.rst

 which refers to the active point table.
 A PointTableRef can be stored or copied cheaply.

+A subclass of PointTable called StreamingPointTable exists to allow a pipeline to run without loading all points in memory.
+A StreamingPointTable holds a fixed number of points.
+Some filters can't operate in streaming mode and an attempt to run a pipeline with a stage that doesn't support streaming will raise an exception.

 Point View
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A point view (PointView object) stores references to points.
-All storage
+Storage
 and retrieval of points is done through a point view rather than directly
 through a point table.
 Point data is accessed from a point view through a
 point ID (type PointId), which is an integer value.
 The first point reference